Alena Kostornaia: 2022–2023 season: Transition to pair skating

-On 7 August 2022, Kostornaia's coach, Elena Buyanova, announced that Kostornaia would undergo hip surgery on 8 August to repair an existing injury.
+On 7 August 2022, Kostornaia's coach, Buianova, announced that Kostornaia would undergo hip surgery on 8 August to repair an existing injury.
 The surgery was later delayed, and ultimately took place in September.
-In January 2023, Buyanova announced that she was no longer coaching Kostornaia, as the skater had opted to transition to pairs, teamed with Georgy Kunitsa and coached by Sergei Roslyakov.
+In January 2023, Buianova announced that she was no longer coaching Kostornaia, as the skater had opted to transition to pairs, teamed with Georgy Kunitsa and coached by Sergei Roslyakov.

 Kostornaia/Kunitsa did not compete on the Russian domestic circuit during the spring of 2023, opting to spend that time strengthening their skills as a team.

 2023–2024 season: Debut of Kostornaia/Kunitsa

 Kostornaia/Kunitsa made their domestic debut as a team at the 2023 Russian test skate event in September.
+At the 2024 Russian Championships the pair finished in 9th place.